 With a better understanding of what was behind Vancouver’s beer popularity, it was time to put it to a taste test.
 Being local and biased, I took my visiting non-beer drinking friend with me.
 Secretly, I was putting Vancouver Brewery Tours to the test.
 Could they convert this optically deceiving non-beer drinker?
 Let’s find out.

 On the outside, Mike looks good with a beer in his hand.
-With his tattoo sleeves and hipster haircut, this burly dude could easily be found working at any of Vancouver’s breweries.
-Yet the last time he visited he got high-school drunk on cranberry juice and vodka.
+With his tattoo sleeves and hipster haircut, this burly dude is a fit for working at any of Vancouver’s breweries.
+Yet the last time in Vancouver, he got high-school drunk on cranberry juice and vodka.

 Mike does not like beer.
 Why?
 “The Flavour is usually too wheat-y, even for the light beers.”